One of the most asked questions during my appearances on MSNBC's Your Business revolved around timing a new business.

 Realize it could happen, no matter how great your employees are.
 Like Roseanne Roseannadanna said on Saturday Night Live, “It’s always something.”

-It will happen, and it is best if you do not take it personally.
+What would you do if a friend’s child broke one of your expensive baubles and did not offer to pay for it?
+It will happen, and it is best not to take it personally.
 You’ll need to be able to separate personal relations from your business.

 How would you handle your manager leaving early and going skiing over the weekend without telling you in advance?
+Would you reprimand them, and what if the manager was a friend working for you?

 What would you do if your favorite item you stocked heavily didn’t sell?